swimmerboi2001/stem-attendance/README.md

-# Intro to Engineering
+# Into to Engineering
-## Automated Attendance Tracking
+## Automaed Attendance Tracking

 A Python program designed to help teachers streamline attendance.
 :)